ElvinEfendi/elvinefendi.github.io/_posts/2023-06-17-how-can-an-extra-hop-reduce-response-latency.md

 ---
 layout: post
-title: "How can introducing a new request hop can reduce overall latency?"
+title: "How can introducing a new request hop reduce the overall latency?"
 date: 2023-06-17
 comments: true
 tags: reverse proxy, latency, performance, cdn